-There’s bound to be something to nibble on for aperitif in the Gastronomic Capital of the World.
+There’s bound to be something to nibble on for aperitif in the World’s Gastronomic Capital.
 Les grattons are succulent bites of deep-fried pork backfat frequently served alongside a glass of wine.

 Other likely contenders include:

 Even salads in Lyonnaise cuisine can be rich and filling.
-The classic salade Lyonnaise sees a green salad topped with lardons or grattons, croutons, a poached egg, and mustard dressing.
-In Lyon, the greens usually include frisée and dandelion leaves, which are prominent entrée on bouchon menus.
+The classic salade Lyonnaise is a green salad topped with lardons or grattons, croutons, a poached egg, and mustard dressing.
+In Lyon, the greens usually include frisée and dandelion leaves, which are prominent entrée on Bouchon menus.
 Pair salad Lyonnaise with a fruity Chardonnay from the Mâcconais or a refreshing yet textured Crémant de Bourgogne.

 Le Cervelas Lyonnais